alefore/weblog/leadership.md

   Seek to understand others and find common ground with them, rather than "win" the argument.
   The way I think of this is:
   (1) understanding well the needs of others
+  (2) understanding well your own needs
-  (2) understanding the possibilities your technical/organizational reality affords you, and (3) and being inventive/creative enough to build solid and elegant bridges that satisfy both.
+  (3) understanding the possibilities your technical/organizational reality affords you, and (4) being inventive/creative enough to build solid and elegant bridges that satisfy both.
 * **Communicate well**.
 For example:
   * Avoid ambiguities and [use consistent terminology](http://go/consistent-terminology).
   * Be explicit when it pays to be explicit (e.g., call out AIs in meeting notes explicitly).